SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-15-post-covid-brain-fog-portrait.md

 [Chronic Fatigue Syndrome](https://en.wikipedia.org/wiki/Chronic_fatigue_syndrome) is exceptionally difficult, not to mention the historical abusive diagnoses like ["hysteria"](https://en.wikipedia.org/wiki/Hysteria) that women have had to face.
-Mental health disorders, such as depression and anxiety, face similar public shaming.
+Mental health disorders, such as depression and anxiety, face similar public shaming, independent of gender.

 So don't be surprised if you try this on someone and get an angry reaction.
 COVID-19 brain fog is _real_ (even if it's not as drastic as the Long COVID-19 experienced by some